vakanin/pylex-music-player/README.md

 	This is simple music player with everything that should have one player.

 # Requirements
-	- Qt 5.4 or maybe older :)
+	- Qt4 or maybe older :)
-	- PyQt
+	- PyQt/PySide
-	- Python 3.4 or newer
+	- Python 3.4+
+	- mutagen
 	- you must have some music files on your computer :)

+# Python3 installation
+	- sudo apt-get install python3-minimal

+# PySide installation
+	- sudo apt-get install python3-pyside

 # Installation
 	git clone https://github.com/vakanin/pylex-music-player.git
 	python3 player.py

 # Usage
-	1. add some files or playlist with songs in the player
+	1. add some files with songs in the player
 	2. click "Play" button
 	3. just listen your favourite songs and have fun :)